DeMille/node-usbmux/README.md

 ```

 ### new usbmux.Relay(devicePort, relayPort[, options])
-Create a tcp relay that pipes a local port to an attached iOS device port.
+Create a tcp relay that pipes a local port to an attached device port.

+If a device UDID is not given in the options `usbmux.Relay` will try to connect to the first device it finds. (use `createListener` to find UDIDs of connected devices)

 - devicePort {integer} - Destination port on device
 - relayPort {integer} - Local port to start tcp server on